-At Nurture Fertility we offer embryo transfer 6 days a week.
-Embryos are usually transferred anytime between day 2 and day 5.
-Blastocyst transfer is a selection tool which helps us to identify the strongest embryo/s for transfer and is a good technique to use where more good quality embryos have developed by day 3 than are needed for transfer.
+Blastocyst transfer is a selection tool which helps us to identify the strongest embryo/s for transfer and is a good technique to use where more good quality embryos have developed and these are then chosen for transfer.

 What is Blastocyst?